remicres/otb-mosaic/README.md

 Input vector data can additionaly feed the process for statistics computation, e.g. to mask clouds or water using -vdstats.
 One vector data is required for each input image, and must appear in the same order.

+#Temporary files location (-tmpdir)#
+Distance map images, and binary masks are temporary stored in the given temporary directory (Default is system directory).

 Licence
 =======